srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     iotedge 1.0.8 (208b2204fd30e856d00b280112422130c104b9f0)
     ```

-1. To configure Azure IoT Edge, the `/etc/iotedge/config.yaml` configuration file needs to be modified to contain the full path to the certificate and key files on the IoT Edge Device.
-Before the file can be edited, you must be sure the `config.yaml` file is not read-only.
-Run the following command to set the file to be writable:
+1. To ensure that you are able to configure Azure IoT Edge, enter the following command:

     ```bash
     sudo chmod a+w /etc/iotedge/config.yaml
     ```

+    To configure Azure IoT Edge, the `/etc/iotedge/config.yaml` configuration file needs to be modified to contain the full path to the certificate and key files on the IoT Edge Device.
+Before the file can be edited, you must be sure that the `config.yaml` file is not read-only.
+The command above sets the `config.yaml` file to be writable.

-1. Run the following command to open the `config.yaml` file within the vi/vim editor:
+1. To open the `config.yaml` file within the vi/vim editor, enter the following command:

     ```bash
     sudo vi /etc/iotedge/config.yaml